About Us

 The following teams play in the spring: St. Louis (Tilles Park, at the corner of McKnight and Litzsinger), Pike County, MO (Bowling Green), St. Louis City school district (Gateway Michael Elementary and Nottingham High School), Madison County, IL (Edwardsville), St. Francois County, MO (Farmington), Ste.
 Genevieve County, MO (Ste.
 Genevieve), and Jefferson County, MO (Imperial).

-These teams play in the fall: Franklin County, MO (Pacific), Ranken Jordan Pediatric Rehabilitation Hospital (Maryland Heights), Bond County, IL (Greenville), Jefferson County, MO (Imperial), Perry County, MO (Perryville: coming soon), Nottingham High School and Gateway Michael Elementary School (in the St. Louis City school district), and Southeast Missouri in Sikeston (information to come on this location).
+These teams play in the fall: Franklin County, MO (Pacific), Ranken Jordan Pediatric Rehabilitation Hospital (Maryland Heights), Bond County, IL (Greenville), Jefferson County, MO (Imperial), and Nottingham High School and Gateway Michael Elementary School (in the St. Louis City school district).
 Please see the schedule page for addresses and all location schedules!

 Briefly How it Works